oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_BadBuffers/README.md

    The results should be the same as the Level Zero output.

-   > **Note:** this will only work if the `sycl-ls` command shows OpenCL devices for the graphics card, such as like this:
+   > **Note:** this will only work if the `sycl-ls` command shows OpenCL devices for the graphics card, such as this:

    ```
       $ sycl-ls